EnkiduGilgamesh/Asymptote-Tutorial/1_Hello_World/README.md

 label("Hello world!");
 ```

 Compiled this .asy file, we can see a single page labeled with text "Hello world!" in the generated pdf file.
-The pdf output format is controlled by the beginning of the code, without which it well defaultly output dvi format.
+The pdf output format is controlled by the beginning of the code, without which it will defaultly output dvi format.

 We can control the font size by adding command: